websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/understanding-search-blueprints.md

 To create a Blueprint, start with the use case you have in mind.
 What do you need to change about the default search page experience?
 Then look at the provided Elements and see if they can be used to start building your customization.
 Once you've planned the Blueprint, it's time to create it.

-For more details see [Creating and Managing Blueprints](./creating-and-managing-blueprints.md).
+For more details see [Creating and Managing Blueprints](./creating-and-managing-blueprints.md) and [Planning a Blueprint](./planning-a-blueprint.md) (not yet written).

-## What can I do in the Blueprints UI?
+## What Can I Do in the Blueprints UI?

 To produce a search solution using Blueprints, compose Elements into a Blueprint and apply it to the page.
 The features available for doing so include: